-Whether you prefer red or white wine, the Willamette Valley is likely to have an award-winning version of your favorite.
-This lush valley, which surrounds the Willamette River and stretches roughly from Portland in the north to Eugene in the south, is known for its fertile soil suitable for growing Pinot Noir.
+Whether you prefer red or white wine, Willamette Valley has an award-winning version of both.
+This lush valley, which surrounds the Willamette River and stretches roughly from Portland in the north to Eugene in the south, is known for its unique soils and climate perfect for growing Pinot Noir.

-Willamette Valley is famous for its Pinot Noir; the region’s climate is similar to that of Burgundy, France, where the varietal thrives.
-Nonetheless, this American Viticultural Area (or AVA, a recognized wine-growing region) excels at a variety of cool-climate grapes such as Pinot Gris, Chardonnay, and Riesling.
-The Willamette Valley is divided into six sub-appellations, each with its own distinct terroir.
+Willamette Valley is famous for its Pinot Noir; the region’s climate is similar to that of Burgundy, France, the varietals home.
+Additionally, this American Viticultural Area (an officially recognized wine-growing region) excels at producing a variety of other cool-climate grapes such as Pinot Gris, Chardonnay, and Riesling.
+The Willamette Valley is divided into eleven sub-appellations or AVAs, each with its own distinct terroir.

-The Willamette Valley AVA is the wine region that includes the Willamette River watershed.
-It stretches from the Columbia River in the north to Eugene, where the Willamette Valley ends, in the south, and from the Oregon Coast Range in the west to the Cascade Mountains in the east.
+The Willamette Valley AVA includes the Willamette River watershed.
+It stretches from the Columbia River in the north to Eugene in the south, and from the Oregon Coast Range in the west to the Cascade Mountains in the east.

 It is the state’s largest AVA, covering 5,360 square miles, and is home to the majority of the state’s wineries.
-Of course, with nearly 600 wineries to visit, how do you choose where to go?
-Explore the wonderful wines of the Willamette Valley at one of these best wineries for newcomers, from hill views to Tuscan farms.
+Of course, with nearly 900 wineries to visit, how do you choose where to go?
+Explore the wonderful wines of the Willamette Valley at one of these best wineries for newcomers, from hill views to valleys reminiscent of Tuscany.